 Thanks to their tart flavor, high acidity, and firm texture, Granny Smith apples are perfect for baking (think pies, galettes, tarts, hand pies, and cobblers).

-Their bright flavor also works well in savory dishes and sauces.
+Their bright flavor also works well in savory dishes (like these apple cheddar turkey burgers) and sauces.

 Of course, they’re also juicy enough to enjoy fresh.
-I personally love pairing them with cheese or dipped into peanut butter.
+I personally love pairing them with cheese or dipped into my date caramel apple dip.